corememltd/interop-eap-tls13/README.md

 # Usage

-The project is already configured to test TLSv1.3 without the having to edit any configuration files.
+The project is already configured to test TLSv1.3 without the user having to edit any configuration files.

 ## Testing